Skip to content

 Area of study

-Social science and social work programs
+Social science & social work programs

 Social science and social work programs at UT are for students who want to examine humanity—our history, behavior, environment, and needs—or improve the lives of others.
 Students in these programs often join their professors in real-world spaces and research.
 Maybe you’ll help investigate the Melrose Hall courtyard on campus, which sits on an area once used by soldiers in the Civil War.
 Perhaps you’ll contribute to research that improves the lives of at-risk youth.
 You might even find yourself in Germany studying urban sustainability.